Insolvency Laws and Securitisation

 True Sale v Secured Loan

-In China, the typical form of property security is the statutory mortgage, pledge and other means, with a clear security agreement between the guarantor and the creditor, which is different from a sales contract.
+In China, the typical form of property security is the statutory mortgage or pledge, with a clear security agreement between the guarantor and the creditor, which is different from a sales contract.
 In practice, there is an atypical kind of security called "security by transfer", whereby the debtor or a third party enters into a contract with the creditor to superficially transfer a property under the creditor’s name; if the debtor pays off the matured debt, the creditor shall return such property to the debtor or the third party; if the debtor fails to pay off the matured debt, the creditor could auction or sell the collateral, or be paid off with the collateral based on its estimated price.
 Due to the similarity in form, such transactions are easily confused with true sales.
 If the court determines that the purpose of the property transfer is security rather than a true transfer, it will decide following the security law.

-Based on limited judicial cases, when deciding the nature of a deal a People’s Court tends to respect party autonomy, thus taking an approach whereby the text of the contract is closely analysed to determine whether its true meaning complies with the characteristics of a sales contract as defined under the Contract Law (ie, transfer of ownership versus consideration).
+Based on limited judicial cases, when deciding the nature of a deal, a People’s Court tends to respect party autonomy, thus taking an approach whereby the text of the contract is closely analysed to determine whether its true meaning complies with the characteristics of a sales contract as defined under the Contract Law (ie, transfer of ownership versus consideration).
 The courts seldom use the equity principle to overturn the explicit expressions of will of the parties to a contract.

 Therefore, to achieve the target of a true sale and bankruptcy remoteness, at least the following factors need to be ensured in a transaction: